awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 ## Allow IAM users to view the Billing and Cost Management console except for account settings<a name="example-billing-read-only"></a>

-This policy allows read\-only access to all of the Billing and Cost Management console, including the **Payments Method** and **Reports** console pages, but denies access to the **Account Settings** page, thus protecting the account password, contact information, and security questions\.
+This policy allows read\-only access to all of the Billing and Cost Management console\.
+This includes the **Payments Method** and **Reports** console pages\.
+However, this policy denies access to the **Account Settings** page\.
+This means it protects the account password, contact information, and security questions\.

 ```
 {